CarCareTruth Score

 Good fit for owners with fresh-to-moderate mineral deposits from hard tap water or occasional sprinkler overspray on painted panels.
 The near-neutral pH is chemically unlikely to strip ceramic coatings, though independent community confirmation has not been found.
 Buyers whose primary problem is glass water spots should choose a glass-specific water spot remover.

 WARNING signal word from the SDS.
-H316, H313, and H320 are the lowest tier of each GHS health category · mild chemistry.
+H320, H316, and H313 are the mildest tier of each GHS health category: eye irritation, mild skin irritation, and skin-contact harm.
 No respiratory H-codes in SDS §2; outdoor pump-spray carries negligible inhalation risk.
-No aquatic toxicity codes confirmed in SDS §12; citric acid is biodegradable in aerobic conditions (unconfirmed in SDS).
+The near-neutral pH (6 ± 0.5) falls outside both deduction brackets.
+No aquatic toxicity codes in SDS §12; citric acid is generally biodegradable, though unconfirmed for this formula.

 The brand markets this product as safe on ceramic-coated vehicles, and the near-neutral pH (6 per the SDS) is inherently coating-compatible from a chemistry standpoint · a pH 6 acid solution cannot strip a properly cured ceramic coating the way a lower-pH formula could.
 That said, the CCT page scores paint-and-coating safety at 6.0 because independent community verification on ceramic-coated surfaces (from detailing forums, not brand-platform reviews) has not been found.
 If your vehicle has an expensive ceramic coating, test a small section first.